ess-dive-workspace/essdive-location-metadata/README.md

 # ESS-DIVE Reporting Format for location metadata v 1.0.0

 ## About the reporting format
-ESS-DIVE's locations reporting format is intended to guide users in providing a minimal set of metadata about locations.
+ESS-DIVE's location reporting format is intended to guide users in providing a minimal set of metadata about locations.

 This reporting format was developed by synthesizing the requirements for reporting locations from ESS-DIVE's existing reporting formats.
 We also took into consideration 12 other locations-related standards, conventions, guidelines, and reporting formats to determine which elements would constitute a minimal set of appropriate metadata.